|

 8. Must you give discounts for cash, volume, distributors, salespeople?

-9. Are your products unique, eye appealing, higher quality or better
+9. Are your products unique, eye appealing, higher quality or better designed?

 10. Must you offer a guarantee?